 - i.
-A commitment to build to the highest density allowable on-site to maximize the development envelope.
-Respondent may consider matter-of-right development, pursuit of a map amendment, or-if applicable-a Planned Unit Development ("PUD"); - ii.
-Maximize value to the District through land value proceeds (paid by Respondent to the District) and incremental property and sales taxes:
+A commitment to build to the highest density allowable on the Development Parcel to maximize the development envelope.
+Respondent may consider matter-of-right development or, if applicable, a Planned Unit Development ("PUD"); - ii.
+Maximize value to the District through land value proceeds (paid by Respondent to the District) and incremental property and sales taxes: - iii.
+Maximize community benefits, including affordable housing and job creation and/or apprenticeship programs for District of Columbia residents, particularly for residents within one mile of the Development Parcel; - iv.
+Seek the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the project's capital structure;

-- iii.
-Maximize community benefits, including affordable housing and job creation and/or apprenticeship programs for District of Columbia residents, particularly for residents within 1-mile of the Development Parcel: - iv.
-Seek the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the project's capital structure; - v.
-Provide District and Ward 8 residents and businesses with opportunities to participate in the project; (Evidence of the inclusion of such businesses shall be in the form of written confirmation from such neighborhood-based businesses which shall include the scope and details of the said businesses' involvement in the project.)
+v.
+Provide District and Ward 5 residents and businesses with opportunities to participate in the project; (evidence of the inclusion of such businesses shall be in the form of written confirmation from such neighborhood-based businesses which shall include the scope and details of the said businesses' involvement in the project).